EX LIBRIS ASSOCIATION

 She enjoys golf, tennis, cycling, birding and rallying her vintage MGB.

-Vivienne James, Toronto, Ontario
+Vivienne James, Toronto, Ont.

-ELA Library Tours Ad Hoc Committee, Chair
+Board Member and ELA Library Tours Committee, Chair

 Education: